-Douglas McTaggart is Chairman of the AA Insurance Board.
+Douglas McTaggart is Chairman of the AA Insurance Board and the Remuneration Committee.
 He has an extensive background in financial markets and has deep academic and commercial experience.
-He is well-versed in operating in a rapidly changing regulatory environment and engaging effectively with regulators and government stakeholders.
+He is wellversed in operating in a rapidly changing regulatory environment and engaging effectively with regulators and government stakeholders.
 He is a former CEO of QIC, Under Treasurer of the Queensland Department of Treasury, and was a director of UGL Limited (September 2012-August 2015).

-Mr McTaggart is a director of Suncorp Group, former Chairman of the Audit Committee, a member of the People and Remuneration Committee and a director of the Group's New Zealand licensed entities.
+Mr McTaggart is a director of Suncorp Group, former Chairman of the Audit Committee, and was a member of the People and Remuneration Committee and a director of the Group's New Zealand licensed entities.
+Mr McTaggart is now a member of the Suncorp Group Customer Committee.
 He has also been appointed to the Board of The Lottery Corporation.
-He was until recently Chairman of Spark Infrastructure RE Limited, is a recent past Chairman of SunCentral Maroochydore and serves on the Australian National University Council.
+He was Chairman of Spark Infrastructure RE Limited, is a past Chairman of SunCentral Maroochydore and recently retired from the Australian National University Council.
 In addition, he is Chairman of Indigenous Business Australia Asset Management (IBAAM) and a member of the Expert Advisory Panel, Indigenous Business Australia Legislative Change Project.